Hollywood Theater (Chapel Hill): Programming

 The Hollywood Theater played a mix of blockbuster Hollywood films such as Tarzan, Shamble, and Gone with the Wind as well as lesser known films.
 These less accessible films catered to a Black audience, films that had Black directors and/or a predominantly Black cast.
 These films were often harder to acquire since they weren't as mass-produced as blockbuster Hollywood films.
 Herbert Lee Waters was a local filmmaker/photographer and shared his film collection at the Hollywood theater, one of which was Movies of Local People.
 The Movies of Local People was a collection of films that followed different North Carolina communities.
 One of the films in the collection shown at The Hollywood Theater followed Chapel Hill's local community.
 H. Lee Waters “...captured scenes of everyday life by setting up his equipment at gathering points like main intersections, schools and downtown”.
 The black-and-white silent film centered around local businesses and schools; the Orange County Training School, and Strowd Motor Company's Ford dealership, were featured in the film.
 It showcased the local community's daily routine, which was often the focus of Water's creations.
 Another popular film shown was The Ghost Breakers which starred the famous African-American actor Willie Best.
 Willie Best served as the focal point of the theater's advertisement program for the film, focusing on his role as an African American actor rather than highlighting the main white male actor, Bob Hope.

 Current Operations

-The old Hollywood Theater is now an art and antiques gallery on East Main Street.
-In addition, it has a monthly art display.
+The old Hollywood Theater became an art and antiques gallery on East Main Street.
+In addition, it had a monthly art display.
+The building became the headquarters of the national education organization Public Impact in 2013.
+In 2025, a fire devastated the building, leaving its future in question.
 In 2021, the Marian Cheek Jackson Center and the Chelsea Theater worked together to create a “Community Cinema” program for the Black community to continue sharing and collecting their living history.
 Eighty years after they were shown at the old Hollywood Theater, Chapel Hill residents gathered once more to watch the two film reels from 1939, Movies of Local People, that H. Lee Waters filmed in Chapel Hill.